PublicDataWorks/tachio/README.md

 **Response:**
 - Returns a JSON object with the key `response` containing the processed message.

-## Discord Bot Code Overview
+## Code Overview

-The codebase is primarily divided into three main files: `discord.js`, `capabilities.js`, and `chain.js`.
+`missive.js` is responsible for interacting with Missive's API.

 `discord.js` is responsible for setting up the Discord bot client, handling message creation events, and sending messages or embed messages to the Discord server.
 It also includes functions to detect if the bot was mentioned or if the channel name includes a bot.